learn-academy-2023-charlie/preparedness-assessment-RodCato/preparedness-frontend/README.md

 <img src="./preparedness-frontend/src/assets/landing-page.png" width="80%">

-- The modal has a header that greets the user with their name
+- ✅The modal has a header that greets the user with their name
 - ✅The modal has a body with lorem ipsum filler text

 <img src="./preparedness-frontend/src/assets/open-modal-view.png" width="80%">